MarcoStb1993/robot_statemachine/statemachine/README.md

 The statemachine package requires three different plugin states, one for exploration to calculate the next goal, one for navigation and one for mapping.
 The first is called when exploration is started or a previous exploration target was mapped successfully and  should interface an exploration package like [explore lite](http://wiki.ros.org/explore_lite) which finds unexplored regions in the map and extract a next goal from it.
 The second should interface a package for navigation like the [ROS navigation stack](http://wiki.ros.org/navigation) and update the statemachine according to the navigation's progress.
 The last is called when an exploration goal is reached and can include movements for better map acquisition or similar behaviors.

 Also, up to ten plugins states can be included for the waypoint following routines that are executed upon reaching a waypoint.
 They are not necessary for the statemachine like the plugins mentioned above.
-These routine can be implemented to enable arbitrary behavior when reaching a certain waypoint.
+These routine can be implemented to enable arbitrary behavior when reaching a certain waypoint, for example inspecting gauge valves with a camera.

+More plugins can be added if additional states during exploration or waypoint following are desired.
+These can only be called from other implemented plugin states as the basic statemachine online includes transitions to the plugins described above.
+For example, if you have a robot able to climb stairs and you detect stairs during navigation, you can then call another plugin for stair-climbing and afterwards transition back to normal navigation.

 ## Tutorials